An Introduction to types of batteries used in electric vehicles

 The batteries in gas-powered cars mainly power the starter motor and secondary systems like the headlights and dashboard instruments.
 The batteries in an electric car power the entire vehicle.
 EV batteries also act as generators by absorbing the energy of a car’s forward motion to rebuild its charge levels.

-EV Batteries Explained
+EV Battery Types Explained

 The earliest hybrid electric vehicles (HEVs) used nickel metal hydride (NiMH or Ni–MH) batteries, and these are still the most common type of battery in use for late-model HEVs.
 All-electric vehicles, however, typically use Lithium-ion (Li-ion) batteries.